dku-boanlab/sfc/README.md

 firewall, netsniff-ng, snort-ids, suricata-ids, suricata-ips, tcpdump, NAT
 Make sure that the NAMEs of new VMs are the same with the above ones (case-sensitive)

-- VM configurations
+- VM installation
 Use Ubuntu 16.04 (~/images/ubuntu-16.04.2-server-amd64.iso)
 Select 'NAT' network for the first (default) interface
 Check 'customize configuration before installation' and add two more interfaces (Network source: ovsbr0)
-During installation, statically set the IP address of the first interface (ens3) (DO NOT USE DHCP)
+During Ubuntu installation, set the static IP address for the first interface (ens3) (DO NOT USE DHCP)
+Check 'OpenSSH server' when selecting software to install

+- VNF IP addresses defined in the default configuration file
 firewall: 192.168.122.11
 netsniff-ng: 192.168.122.12
 snort-ids: 192.168.122.13